Your Guide to Starting Strong

 - Log in to both Learning Coach and Student accounts

-Required Orientation - All students attend live online (Class Connect) sessions.
+Required School Orientation - All students attend live online (Class Connect) sessions.

-- Find your scheduled time in your Class Connect List.
+- Find your orientation time in your Class Connect List (found in the online school).

-- Log-in to the student account to access your session.
+- Log-in to the student account, then the schedule tab to access your session.

 Required Beginning Assessments - Assessments provide teachers valuable information for building individualized instruction plans to meet specific student needs.
 It is important students read each question carefully and do their best work.
 Students are required to take assessments several times throughout the school year.